withaspoon/httpdhs/README.md

 - Keys value pairs are not redistributed when a node comes back up
 - The replication is not optimal and should preferably be done using a protocol other than HTTP for performance reasons
 - All nodes must be known at startup and there is no way of adding nodes when the cluster is running
-- The replicas could end up on the same node more than once depending on the node positions on the keyspace ring
+- The replicas could end up on the same node more than once depending on the node positions in the key space ring
 - Some partitioning logic could be moved to the client to make finding the right node faster
 - There is no way of inspecting the keys
 - Deletion is unsupported